 We weren’t married, but I was on my best behaviour and just watched as the bachelors (actual and temporary) in the party would trumpet every night ‘TooDooDoot TooDoo!
 We’re going fox-hunting!’ they would announce with glee at dinner and troop out with huge grins on their dials.

 I stuck to feathered birds like oropendolas, huge toads, caymans and a fresh, beautiful, very sad ocelot skin the lodge staff had proudly recently shot!
 Aaargh!

 Then we headed way south to the coast, to Angra dos Reis – the Cove of Kings.
 A booze yacht trip to the islands and beaches and swimming.
 One night Aitch felt ill and announced she’d go to bed early, I must go to supper alone.
 Yes!?
 I said.
 Sure, she said.
 Enjoy yourself.
 Ha HAAA!
 I was off – after dressing in my warrior fox-hunting regalia.
 At supper I tooted the fox-hunting horn with the best of them and announced my newfound freedom.
 We were off.

 We found a bar with a wonderful barman.
 He gave you anything you wanted and all you had to do was scribble your name!
 It was first-class.
 Another round!
 I’d yell and we’d throw down another marvelous caipirinha and fling the glass over our shoulder.
 No!
-No! said the barman, grabbing his broom and sweeping up the pieces.
+No! said the barman, grabbing his broom, rushing out from behind the bar and sweeping up the pieces.
 MORE BEER!
 I’d yell, getting into my stride now.

 On to Rio!
 To the Copacabana!
 I was sure there’d be some licenced premises there too.
 There were!
 Aitch turned thirty high up on the roof of our hotel, with her colleagues giving her a huge festive bash.
 We had a banner made to string above the bar ‘THIRTY!
 AND UNMARRIED!’ it said.